uobikiemukot/yaft/README.md

 ### color

-this value is an index of color_list (see color.h)
+This value is an index of color_list (see color.h)

 +	DEFAULT_FG = 7,
 +	DEFAULT_BG = 0,